 By the late 2500s, great strides had been made in artificial intelligence since Brionix Corps’ revolutionary invention of the Shok almost 200 years before.
 Other manufacturers emerged and built on Brionix’s pioneering work, constructing more and more sophisticated and versatile machines, robots and eventually, remarkably life-like mechanical human clones.
 Manufacturers on Earth even pioneered their own types of AI machines as part of the planet’s post-recovery economy.

-Machines in the Nex
+Machines In the Nex

 The World Today

+The current year is 2653.
+It’s been almost 300 years since the Hope Expedition departed for the Han Cluster and the Nex was discovered.
 Through it all, humanity remains divided.
 In many ways the two societies have grown even further apart, more angry and distrustful of each other than ever.
 Still they survive.
-They even thrive—
+They even thrive.
+For now….

 Modern Edenic